AI Assistant Quick Start

 TO START

-worked (or what failed), and then wait for my first instruction.
+one line what this key can do, and then wait for my first instruction.